 Grace

-Texting in sick is a lot like emailing in sick, in that you're not picking up the phone to call your boss.
+Texting in sick is a lot like emailing in sick.
 While an email might be more professional, according to some bosses, a text might be more efficient and offer quicker notice since most people keep their phones on them.

 With all that said, here are some key takeaways for your sick day email or message:

-Don't overburden your boss with a long email giving your whole backstory.
-Just make your point: You're sick and shouldn’t be working.
+Just make your point.
+You're sick and shouldn’t be working.

+Keep it clear.
 Don't beat around the bush because you feel awkward.

-Again, just say what you need to say.
+Keep it honest.
 Don't over-exaggerate details that might haunt you when you return.

-Just be honest about your situation.
+Spare the details.
 Your boss doesn't need to know all the dirty details of your illness.
-Just tell them that you're sick, with what if you want, and that you can't make it to work that day.

 People get sick.
-We're all only human, and life happens.
+We're all only human and life happens.
 Sometimes, you need to take the day to recuperate.
-And, frankly, if you're actually sick, no one in their right mind will want you spreading your contagious germs around the office anyway.
-If the COVID-19 pandemic has taught us anything, it’s that we shouldn’t take the chance to infect others if we’re feeling unwell.
+If you're actually sick, no one in their right mind will want you spreading your contagious germs around the office anyway.
+If the pandemic has taught us anything, it’s that we shouldn’t take the chance to infect others if we’re feeling unwell.